thachp/eventdbx/README.md

    - Omit `--foreground` to daemonise the process.
    - Use `--data-dir <path>` to override the default `$HOME/.eventdbx` directory.
    - Restriction (schema enforcement) is enabled by default; disable it with `--restrict=false` if you need a permissive environment.
+   - The server owns the RocksDB lock while it is running; the CLI detects this and automatically proxies write commands through the HTTP API.
+Stop the daemon only when you need offline tasks like staging or manual maintenance.

 - Choose the API surface with `--api rest`, `--api graphql`, `--api grpc`, or `--api all` (enable every surface). `--api grpc`/`--api all` automatically flip the gRPC listener on for the current session; persistently enable it by setting `grpc.enabled = true` in `config.toml`.